What Does “Power” or “PWR” Mean in a Contact Lens Prescription?

 Contact Lens Power Measurements Explained (Video)

-There are several different types of measurements when it comes to power values.
+There are several different types of measurements when it comes to power value ranges.

 Sphere Power